 Holy Cross RC Primary School is situated in the North of Edinburgh.
 As a denominational school, our catchment area is widespread.
 The school attracts children from out with the catchment area as well as a number of other children of other or no denomination and children from a range of ethnic backgrounds.
-We are pleased to welcome all of our 350 pupils and we celebrate the diversity of their backgrounds.
-There are 13 primary classes, a nursery morning and afternoon class.
-Currently the school has a Head Teacher, a Depute Head Teacher and a Principal Teacher.
+We are pleased to welcome all of our 260 pupils and we celebrate the diversity of their backgrounds.
+There are 11 primary classes and a nursery with a Monday and Tuesday bubble and Wednesday and Thursday bubble.
+Next session we will move to 1140 hours so the Nursery will have a capacity of 40 in August 2021.
+Currently the school has a Head Teacher, a Principal Teacher (job shared) and a part time Business Manager.
+The new Depute Head Teacher has been recruited and will begin their post in August 2021.
 Specialist teaching is provided in Support for Learning and Physical Education.
 There is violin instruction for some P4 – P7 pupils.
 Pupils are also well supported by the school’s team of Pupil Support Assistants.
 EAL (English as an Additional Language) teachers provide support to pupils who require it.
 The school has a Parent Council and a PTA, both of which are actively supportive of the school and make a vast formal and informal contribution to the life of the school.

 Sancta Crux Est Spes Nostra.
 The Holy Cross is our Hope

 To create a nurturing, respectful community where confident pupils can grow in faith and achieve their best.

 To provide high quality learning experiences in a safe, healthy and nurturing environment

 19 27 24 (safe, inclusive, nurture, healthy)

 To promote the gospel values and provide opportunities for all to develop God given talents